ArshanAlam/CTFs/buffer_overflow_2/README.md

 Alright, this time you'll need to control some arguments.
 Can you get the flag from this program?

 ## Solution
-This problem required a carefully crafted input what set the return pointer to the `win()` function and also set the the arguments to be `arg1 = 0xDEADBEEF` and `arg2 = 0xDEADC0DE`, respectfully.
+This problem required a carefully crafted input that set the return address to the `win()` function and also set the arguments to be `arg1 = 0xDEADBEEF` and `arg2 = 0xDEADC0DE`, respectfully.

 ### Exploit
 ```